 Affairs (MCA), National Stock Exchange of India Limited, BSE

-Limited, Rating Agencies, Statutory Auditors, Secretarial
+Limited, Rating Agencies, Joint Statutory Central Auditors,

-Auditors, various State Governments & Union Territories and
+Secretarial Auditors, various State Governments & Union

-and strong support.
+valuable guidance and consistent support.

-shareholders, debenture holders, esteemed customers,
+valued shareholders, debenture holders, esteemed customers,

 all other stakeholders and well-wishers for their continued faith,